-There were no other fees billed by PwC for services rendered to us, other than the services described above, for fiscal years ended December 31, 2022 and 2021.
+There were no other fees billed by PwC for services rendered to us, other than the services described above, for fiscal years ended December 31, 2023 and 2022.

-The Board recommends a vote FOR the ratification of the appointment of PwC as our independent registered public accounting firm for the year ended December 31, 2023.
+The Board of Directors recommends a vote FOR the ratification of the appointment of PwC as our independent registered public accounting firm for the year ended December 31, 2024.